-D. In the event a Member believes that they has a conflict of interest on any matter before the Board requiring a vote, the Member shall (prior to any discussion of the issue) indicate to the board that a conflict exists, state the reason for the conflict and inform the board that they will be abstaining from any discussion and vote on the matter.
-In matters not involving a conflict of interest, they may abstain without stating the reason.
+D. In the event a Member believes that he or she has a conflict of interest on any matter before the Board requiring a vote, the Member shall (prior to any discussion of the issue) indicate to the board that a conflict exists, state the reason for the conflict and inform the board that he or she will be abstaining from any discussion and vote on the matter.
+In matters not involving a conflict of interest, he or she may abstain without stating the reason.